shift31/hostbase-api-client-php/README.md

 ## Basic usage (if you're using Composer)

-- In your project, run `composer require shift31/hostbase-api-client dev-master`
+- In your project, run `composer require shift31/hostbase-api-client:dev-master`
 - Example script:

 ```php